beginning of content

 Can nausea be prevented?

 If you feel nauseous often, try to avoid things that bring on your nausea.
-There are other things you can do to avoid nausea:
+You can try other things to stop you feeling sick:

 If you get nauseous from motion sickness you can:

-Nausea can cause vomiting and prevent you from eating and drinking.
+Nausea can cause vomiting and stop you from eating and drinking.
 This can lead to dehydration and malnutrition.

 These can lead to other problems such as kidney problems.

-If you have severe dehydration may need to be given fluids in hospital through an intravenous (IV) drip.
+If you are very dehydrated, you might need to be given fluids in a hospital through an intravenous (IV) drip.

 Resources and support